 Trading of our common stock is currently conducted on the Nasdaq Capital Market.
 The liquidity of our common stock is limited, including in terms of the number of shares that can be bought and sold at a given price and reduction in security analysts' and the media's coverage of us, if any.
 These factors may result in different prices for our common stock than might otherwise be obtained in a more liquid market and could also result in a larger spread between the bid and asked prices for our common stock.
-In addition, in the absence of a large market capitalization, our common stock is less liquid than the stock of companies with broader public ownership, and, as a result, the trading prices of our common stock may be more volatile.
-In the absence of an active public trading market, an investor may be unable to liquidate his investment in our common stock.
+In addition, in the absence of a large market capitalization, our common stock is less liquid than the stock of companies with broader public ownership, and, as a result, the trading prices of our common stock.
 Trading of a relatively small volume of our common stock may have a greater impact on the trading price of our stock.
 We cannot predict the prices at which our common stock will trade in the future, if at all.